TravelModellingGroup/Documentation/tmg-documentation/1.6/tmgtoolbox_aimsun/Tools/InputOutput/ImportPedestrian.md

 components to network.

 ImportPedestrian tool is responsible for generating the following:
-* Creates a pedestrian layer returning the object
+* Creates the pedestrian layers across the network.
-* Create a pedestrian centroid configuraiton along with the folder where the data is stored
-* returns a list of nearby bus stops on any link to and from a node
+* Computes walk time to stops.

 ## Parameters

-There are no parameters this module needs to be inputted by the user
+There are no input module parameters that are required to be inputted by the user

 ## In XTMF